 The problem

-The reason why most SaaS apps don’t have a useful Google Analytics tracking is that, out-of-the-box, it is quite useless.
-Many SaaS tools are single page applications (SPA-s) and tracking them properly requires a bit more work than implementing the snippet.
+The reason why most SaaS apps don’t have useful Google Analytics tracking is that, out-of-the-box, it is quite useless.
+Many SaaS tools are single-page applications (SPA-s) and tracking them properly requires a bit more work than implementing the snippet.
 Another thing is that tracking screen/page views in SaaS apps is useful but definitely not the most important thing.
 When it comes to tracking SaaS platforms, it is much more about the events or actions that users take while using it.

 There are tools like Mixpanel and Keen that are much more focused on event-based tracking and analytics, and by no means, are they bad choices.
 But before shopping for a paid tool, evaluate the free one that your team is (probably) already familiar with.
 Believe me, a small to medium SaaS app can track everything they need using Google Analytics.